 In this series, I dig a little deeper into the meaning of psychological terms.
-This week’s term: Attachment theory
+This week’s term is attachment theory.

 Wikipedia describes four attachment styles that are determined by examining an infant’s behaviour upon reunion with the primary caregiver following separation: secure, anxious-ambivalent, anxious-avoidant, and disorganized.
 These attachment patterns are associated with certain patterns of behaviour, and can influence personality development.
 With secure attachment, the primary caregiver is sensitive to the child’s needs.
-Anxious-ambivalent results from unpredictably responsive caregiving, anxious-avoidant seems to stem from having attachment behaviours rebuffed, and disorganized type is related to flooding of the attachment system by things like fear.
+Anxious-ambivalent results from unpredictably responsive caregiving.
+Anxious-avoidant seems to stem from having attachment behaviours rebuffed.
+Disorganized type is related to flooding of the attachment system by things like fear.
 Subsequent researchers have identified further subtypes.

 Attachment theory-oriented psychotherapy aims to reappraise ineffective working models for relationships between the self and others.
 Psychoanalytic-oriented psychotherapy does this in part by delving into the transference the client imposes on interactions with the therapist.

 I was lucky to have very secure attachment as an infant and throughout childhood, with a very attentive, consistent, and loving primary caregiver (my mother).
 However, far too often this is not the case.
 I wonder what impact, if any, early attachment has had on the development of my illness and my current difficulties in feeling safe with other people.
 On the other hand, I wonder how people who have had insecure attachment in their early years can best be helped to form more adaptive attachment schemas as adults.

 Is attachment something that’s had a significant effect on your life?

 - Inge Bretherton.
 (1992) The Origins of Attachment Theory: John Bowlby and Mary Ainsworth.
 Developmental Psychology (1992), 28, 759-775.